BANJO IN AMERICA SHOW DATES

 BILL EVANS — THE BANJO IN AMERICA

-“Bill is able to reach into the banjo's past to make a sublime statement of its future...to create a sound firmly rooted in tradition but still fresh and vital.” —Tim Bond, Bluegrass NowBill Evans is well-known within the bluegrass music community not only as a musician, but also as a teacher, writer and scholar.
-The Banjo in America concert brings together these interests in a unique presentation designed for the concert stage.
+“Bill is able to reach into the banjo's past to make a sublime statement of its future...to create a sound firmly rooted in tradition but still fresh and vital.” —Tim Bond, Bluegrass NowBill Evans is well-known within the bluegrass music community not only as a great musician, but also as a teacher, writer and scholar.
+The Banjo in America brings together these interests in a unique presentation designed for general audiences and the concert stage.